trajano/app-ms/ms-gateway/README.md

 ```

 The JWT will contain the claims associated with the access token and specifically for the client ID as the `aud`.

+## Spring integration

+The Gateway does not use the ms-engine itself.
+It still uses Spring to provide dependency injection.

+### URI processor

+/v1/xyz -> local/xyz

+The Gateway listens to two ports, one used internally and one for the public.

+~~The internal one allows microservices to register themselves into the gateway or internal calls?~~

+The gateway is where the microservices are exposed